 46 of 46

 Although Reuben sandwiches aren't typically made with turkey, this healthy updated version is totally delicious.
-And once you make your own homemade 1000 island, you'll never buy a bottled version ever again.
+And once you make your own homemade Thousand Island dressing, you'll never buy a bottled version ever again.
 And a word to the wise, you don't have to be exact with that recipe—if you just eye it, it'll probably be even better.